 His accountant recalled what they discussed the previous year when Michael indicated his plan to file as a conscientious objector to avoid paying Social Security taxes.

 The accountant had explained the pitfalls of what Michael proposed, but his client wouldn’t listen.
 He focused too intently on getting out of paying the tax.
 “My salary is so small anyway,” Michael defended.
 “Why should I give the government a chunk of the money my family needs?”

 Now, as the newly disabled Michael faced his accountant, his outrage turned to confusion.
 Michael was a young man with a young family.
 His decision to save a few tax dollars cost him the opportunity to receive government support when he and his family needed it most.

 Don’t Be Your Own Worst Enemy

-“Sometimes pastors are their own worst enemies,” says Ken Washburn, a Stockdon, California, accountant.
+“Sometimes pastors are their own worst enemies,” says Ken Washburn, an accountant in Stockton, California.
 Washburn has been doing free tax returns for clergy members since 1953.